Chiral symmetry breaking in accelerating and rotating frames: summary

 We further extend our analysis to frames with both rotation and acceleration.
 Two restoration mechanisms are identified: one from the thermal effect induced by acceleration (at fixed temperature $T=T_U$), and the other from the rotation-induced modification of the ``chemical potential", consistent with previous findings (e.g., Ref.~\cite{Chen:2021aiq} for a review).
 We further define the critical acceleration $a_c$ and derive its dependence on the angular velocity $\Omega$.
 Analytical solutions to the gap equation reveal that increasing $\Omega$ reduces $a_c$, and this suppression becomes more pronounced at larger radial distances.

 Several open issues remain unresolved.
 While our calculations clearly demonstrate that different renormalization schemes—whether defined with respect to the Minkowski vacuum or the Rindler vacuum—can lead to dramatically different physical conclusions, the physical interpretation of these results and their interrelationships remain obscure.
 This ambiguity underscores the need for further investigation.
+In this work, the rotation and acceleration are aligned in the same direction to simplify the discussion.
+For non-aligned case, the calculation would be much more complicated.
+For the case of free fermions, the work of Ref~\cite{Palermo:2021hlf} has indicates that the pressure depends on a term proportional to $(a\cdot \O)^2$.
+It can therefore be expected that the effects of rotation and acceleration are influenced by their relative orientation.
+However, the scenario in which they possess perpendicular components is considerably more complex and falls outside the scope of the present study.
 We leave the resolution of these fundamental issues, along with the exploration of deconfinement transitions under acceleration, to future study.